matthew-bahloul/qa-stuff/README.md

 - [vscode](https://code.visualstudio.com/download)
 -
 ## Extra stuff
 - a very common interview question is [fizz buzz](https://www.geeksforgeeks.org/fizz-buzz-implementation/) and variations/extensions of it.
+But you should look into other common interview questions too.

 # Tasks